AmadeusW/dadswebsite/www.del-art.ca/content/publishing/work4.md

 date = "2016-11-05T18:25:22+05:30"
 title = "RPiro cover"
 weight = 0
+description = "as an alternative to the first paragraph, we can specify a Description" cover = "img/portfolio/04_B_Graphic_Design_Web.jpg"
 +++

 Even the all-powerful Pointing has no control about the blind texts it is an almost unorthographic life.
 One day however a small line of blind text by the name of Lorem Ipsum decided to leave for the far World of Grammar.